 Attending online

-• If you are attending the event online, the joining instructions will be included in your confirmation email.
+• If you are attending the event online, the joining instructions will be emailed to you before the event.

 If you have any questions or require assistance with your booking, please email events@rgs.org